 - Duller: If you want to give your paint and your shoe an overall more flat or matte look, you should invest in some good quality duller.
 Only a few drops are required and it lasts a good while.

 There you have it.
-Now, you’re ready to start cleaning and painting.
+Now, you’re ready to go out and hand paint Air Force Ones.
 Remember, this is a project you can do at your own pace.
 You don’t have to set any speed records here; you only have to be pleased with the result.
 Grab your shoes (and your supplies) and have some fun!
 Who knows what you’ll be able to create.
 You might even enjoy it so much you start doing it as a hobby!